ahcombs/bayesactR/README.md

 who can act and what they can do on that turn.

-bayesactR provides a function for generating relatively simple events files in which actors take either the bayesact-optimal action, the interact-optimal action, or a specific action from the dictionary on each of their turns.
+bayesactR provides a function for generating relatively simple events files in which actors take either the BayesACT-optimal action, the interact-optimal action, or a specific action from the dictionary on each of their turns.
 Actors must switch off on some regular interval.